• Home

 • Open Access Article

-4 - Historical roots of the theory of substantial movement
+4 - Historical Roots of the Doctrine of the Trans-Substantial Motion

 Mansour Imanpour